drfoxvet/drfoxvet-net/site/content/post/what-corona-virus-is-telling-us-a-holistic-veterinary-and-one-health-view.md

 ---
-title: 'Preventing Future Pandemics and Zoonotic Diseases: A One Health Perspective'
+title: ' Current and Future Pandemics and Zoonotic Diseases: A One Health Perspective'
 date: 2020-12-15T00:21:12.682Z
 tags:
   - Environment